bryanregal/AVDatahack_TwitterSentimentAnalysis/README.md

 Analytics Vidhya, Twitter Sentiment Analysis Practice Problem

 ##### OBJECTIVE
-The main goal is to utilize NLP and ML to identify the tweets which are hate tweets and which are not.
+The objective is to utilize NLP and ML to detect hate speech in tweets.
 For the complete competition details, see: https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/

 ###### 1. Data Preparation
 Without getting too much into the details, following are the steps I've used to prepare the data for sentiment analysis: